open-resources/physics_bank/content/public/006.Force/Free Body Diagrams/Mass_Swinging_on_a_String/Mass_Swinging_on_a_String.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       part1:
         ans3:
           value: a
           feedback: Great!
 You got it.
 The Z-pattern relates the angle theta(θ)to that given in the diagram.
         ans2:
           value: b
           feedback: The net force must point toward the center of the circle.
         ans1:
           value: c
           feedback: Since the mass is on a table, it should have a normal force acting upward on it.
         ans4:
           value: d
           feedback: The net force must point toward the center of the circle.
         ans5:
           value: e
           feedback: The net force must point toward the center of the circle.
 ---
 # {{ params.vars.title }}
 A mass on the end of a string is swung around a circle across a horizontal frictionless table.
 The angle the string makes with respect to the vertical is $\theta$.
 Choose the best free body diagram from the choices provided in the figure.